Chaste/Chaste.github.io/site/content/docs/paper-tutorials/CellBasedComparison2017/DeltaNotch.md

-This tutorial is automatically generated from the file projects/CellBasedComparison2017/test/TestDeltaNotchLiteratePaper.hpp at revision r27522.
+This tutorial was generated from the file projects/CellBasedComparison2017/test/TestDeltaNotchLiteratePaper.hpp at revision r27522.
 Note that the code is given in full at the bottom of the page.